Jump to:

 You can start enrolling here.
 The sign up process takes about five minutes and you will need a copy of your electric bill.

-Because no roof is required to participate, nearly anyone can join.
-Homeowners, renters, places of worship, and small businesses can all support clean energy and benefit from cheap solar power.
+Nearly anyone can join.
+Homeowners, renters, places of worship, and small businesses can all support and benefit from Community Solar.

 In most cases, yes.
 However, if you receive a bill for your third-party supplier that is separate from your utility bill, credits can only be applied to your utility bill.
 If your electricity charges appear in a consolidated bill, your credits can be used to offset the entire bill.